mkdocs/mkdocs/docs/index.md

         <h3 class="card-title">Host anywhere</h3>
         <p class="card-text">
-            MkDocs builds completely static HTML sites that you can host on GitHub pages, Amazon S3, or <a
+            MkDocs builds completely static HTML sites that you can host on GitHub Pages, Amazon S3, or <a
             href="user-guide/deploying-your-docs/">anywhere</a> else you
             choose.
         </p>